Electrogravitational

 part of neutron stars, and the rest of nucleons remain either as a gas or as

-of baryons m–3, according to the Lambda-Cold
+baryons m–3, according to Lambda-Cold Dark

-us the estimate of the maximum energy density of emission in cosmic space: J/m3.
+estimate of maximum energy density of radiation

-Indeed, the energy density in the relic radiation equals J/m 3,
+J/m3.
+Indeed, the energy density in

-and the energy density in the stellar radiation, magnetic fields and cosmic
+J/m 3, and the energy density in stellar

-rays is of the same order of magnitude, as well as the kinetic energy of the
+radiation, magnetic fields and cosmic rays is of the same order of magnitude,

-motion of gas particles.
-The sum of these energy densities does not exceed the
+as well as kinetic energy of motion of gas particles.
+The sum of these energy

-maximum energy density .
+densities does not exceed the maximum energy density

 Thus, the electrogravitational

-and entropy of photons in the observable universe.
-In this case, the
+photons in observable universe.
+In this case, the predominance of baryons over

-predominance of baryons over antibaryons, which seems surprising in the hot Big
+antibaryons, which seems surprising in the hot Big Bang model, can occur due to

-emergence of particles and antiparticles in the model of cold and long-term
+antiparticles in the model of cold and long-term evolution of Universe.
+As for

-consequence of the low mass density of the observable universe.
+the observed flatness of space, it is a consequence of low mass density of the

 Extended